 DNB CET January 2015 Result

 The result of DNB CET 2015 January session can be checked online.
-National Board Of Examination has notified that the DNB CET 2015 result will be published on or before January 15, 2015.
+National Board Of Examination has notified that the DNB CET 2015 result has been published on January 15, 2015.
 In order to check result online at www.cet.natboard.edu.in, you need to enter roll number and date of birth.
 Candidates who score more than the qualifying cut off marks, only their result will be published.

 DNB CET January 2015 session exam has been conducted on November 27 to 29, 2014.
 Candidates often confuse the DNB Jan 2015 session result with DNB CET 2014 results.
 For the sake of clarity and to avoid such confusions, the result of DNB CET November 2014 exam has been referred here as DNB CET Result – January 2015.

 Result of DNB CET January 2015 admission session